lucky-wolf/DW2-XL/README.md

   - Also gave them the special facilities at high levels of their research tree so that again, they don't need to also research standard armor to gain access

 ## Weapons
-- Their sizes are normalized
+- Weapon sizes are normalized
   - Allows more predictable ship designs
   - Gives you the ability to reason about trade-offs between different weapon systems using their many other factors, such as power use, range, alpha-damage v. sustained damage, etc.
   - Offers you and the AIs to design better ships overall (and typically more weapons at any given ship class)